JuliaIntervals/CharibdeOptim.jl/README.md

 ## Documentation
-Documentation for the package is available
+Documentation for the package is available.
+Example of some difficult problems are present in the Example folder.
-The best way to learn how to use the package is to look at the example folder.

 ## Author